Saint Serra Club

 UPCOMING MEETINGS AND EVENTS

-Regular meetings – We target to have most meetings the first and third Mondays of each month, at 11:30 AM, in the Golden Corral at Hikes Point (4032 Taylorsville Road).
+Regular meetings – We target to have most meetings on the first and third Mondays of each month, at 11:30, in the Golden Corral at Hikes Point (4032 Taylorsville Road).
 The charge will be $12 for members and $15 for guests.
 Non-members wanting to attend should contact Chuck Lynch in advance.

-Apr 8 (2nd Mon)Rosary for Vocations, 7 pm, by Zoom.
-See separate article for details.
+June 9 (2d Mon)Rosary for Vocations, 7 pm, by Zoom.
+See separate article for details in the June newsletter.

 History